Vishnu Basement Rocks: Ultramafic rocks

-Also present within the Vishnu Basement Rocks, are thin, discontinuous, and unnamed lenses of ultramafic rocks.
-They are found in several places within the Inner Gorge, such as at River Miles 81, 83, and 91; Salt Creek; Granite Park; and Diamond Creek.
+Also present within the Vishnu Basement Rocks are thin, discontinuous, and unnamed lenses of ultramafic rocks.
+They are found in several places within the Inner Gorge, such as at River Miles 81, 83, and 91, Salt Creek, Granite Park, and Diamond Creek.
 These ultramafic rocks occur typically as tectonic fault-bounded slivers, which are often associated with tectonic shear zones and exhibit coarse-grained relict cumulate textures.
-These rocks are interpreted to be the tectonically dismembered parts of the bases of large 1.74 and 1.71 billion years ago plutons that have intruded the Granite Gorge Metamorphic Suite.
+These rocks are interpreted to be the tectonically dismembered parts of the bases of large 1.74-to-1.71-billion-years-old plutons that have intruded the Granite Gorge Metamorphic Suite.
 This interpretation is based upon the abundance of phlogopite and geochemistry of light rare-earth elements that imply a geochemical contribution from subducting slab material.
 The composition of these ultramafic rocks is consistent with their origin by simple fractional crystallization within a pluton.

 Upper contact

 The upper contact of the Vishnu Basement Rocks is a major unconformity between it and either the Tonto Group or Unkar Group that resulted from uplift and the deep erosion, by at least 25 km, of the Vishnu Basement Rocks and any overlying strata.
-In the case of the unconformity between the Vishnu Basement Rocks and the Unkar Group, studies of the underlying Vishnu Basement Rocks indicate they were uplifted from a depth of about 25 km to a depth of about 10 km, between 1.75 and 1.66 billion years ago, and from a depth of about 10 km to the weathered surface on which the Bass Formation of the Unkar Group accumulated – between 1.66 and 1.25 billion years ago.
+In the case of the unconformity between the Vishnu Basement Rocks and the Unkar Group, studies of the underlying Vishnu Basement Rocks indicate they were uplifted from a depth of about 25 km to a depth of about 10 km, between 1.75 and 1.66 billion years ago, and from a depth of about 10 km to the weathered surface on which the Bass Formation of the Unkar Group accumulated, between 1.66 and 1.25 billion years ago.